Archives: Services

 A Commitment to Quality

+As a leading provider of high-quality machined metal components, O’Neal Manufacturing Services (OMS) takes pride in partnering with customers as a reliable component of their manufacturing operations.
 OMS offers vertically integrated turnkey manufacturing processes including extensive in-house 2nd and 3rd step processing capabilities.
 Our fully automated machining equipment represents the most current in technology.
-Each facility is ISO 9001:2015 certified offering significant capacity and manufacturing redundancies.
+Each ISO 9001:2015 certified facility offers significant capacity and manufacturing redundancies.
 We practice collaboration on new and existing products using our Value-Analysis/Value-Engineering (VA/VE) process.
 This allows us to validate the manufacturing process prior to production, saving development time, reducing costs and delivering on schedule every time.

 Forming & Bending